Palantir: Germany

 SAP has strategic partnerships with Palantir and Perplexity, aiming to enhance SAP's business AI offerings.
 Palantir also partners with SAP's U.S.-based branch, SAP National Security Services, to offer AI systems to the U.S. public sector.
 Palantir has a partnership with Axel Springer SE, a publisher known to have a close relationship with Karp, who sat on its board, and Thiel, who employed Springer's Mathias Döpfner's son Moritz as his chief of staff and business associate.
-German media have alleged that Thiel intends for Moritz Döpfner to become "the German JD Vance".
+Some German media outlets have speculated about Thiel's political influence in Germany through his relationships with media executives and his investment in emerging political figures.
 Palantir partners with Merck KGaA through joint ventures Syntrophy, which focuses on cancer data analytics, and Athinia, which focuses on the semiconductor sector.
 Palantir is strategic partners with Helsing.
 Espreso TV has linked the unusual number of defense CEOs (Brian Schimpf of Anduril Industries, Gundbert Scherf of Helsing, and Karp) at the 2025 Bilderberg Conference to Thiel's influence.

 United Arab Emirates

-On 4 November 2025, a joint venture between Palantir and Dubai Holding, the Dubai government’s investment arm, was announced.
+On November 4, 2025, a joint venture between Palantir and Dubai Holding, the Dubai government's investment arm, was announced.
 The New Arab noted that the partnership came just a day after Microsoft revealed plans to invest $15.2 billion in AI and cloud computing projects across the UAE.